crypto7world/btc-heritage/README.md

 ## Roadmap

-The roadmap is accurate regarding my immediate goals for the project.
+The roadmap is accurate regarding our immediate goals for the project.

 - [x] Add on-chain/public TapRoot wallet capabilities to manage an Heritage wallet (wallet with an inheritance configuration you choose)
 - [x] Add off-chain/private TapRoot wallet capabilities, i.e. private key management, the ability to sign transactions